shnitsel.data.multi_indices#

 Stack the trajid and time dims of an unstacked Dataset

-Take successive differences along the 'frame' dimension
+Take successive differences along the dim dimension

-Module Contents
+Module Contents#

-midx_combs(values, name=None)
+midx_combs(values, name=None)#

 Helper function to create a Multi-index based dimension coordinate for an xarray from all (unordered) pairwise combinations of entries in values